Graeme Jones: Coaching career

-Return to assistant coaching and Newcastle United

 In August 2020, Jones returned to assistant coaching, when he was appointed as a first-team coach at AFC Bournemouth under newly appointed manager Jason Tindall.
 He left in January 2021 in order to take up the same role at Premier League side Newcastle United as part of Steve Bruce's backroom staff.
 On 25 May 2021, it was confirmed that Jones would join Gareth Southgate's England coaching staff for the duration of UEFA Euro 2020.

-Newcastle were taken over by a new Saudi-led consortium in October 2021, and on 20 October Steve Bruce left his position by mutual consent.
-Jones was subsequently appointed as interim-head coach for the following match against Crystal Palace and remained in charge for the next two fixtures against Chelsea and Brighton.
+Newcastle were taken over by a new Saudi-led consortium in October 2021, and on 20 October Bruce left his position by mutual consent.
+Jones was subsequently appointed as interim head coach for the following match against Crystal Palace and remained in charge for the next two fixtures against Chelsea and Brighton.
 Eddie Howe was subsequently appointed as the club's new permanent head coach, with Jones returning to his previous role as a first-team coach.